All You Need to Know About Vietnam Tourist Visa in 2019

-Electronic visa became popular in recent years and many countries implemented that process to get in the country for 30 days.
+Electronic visa became popular in recent years and many countries implemented that process to get into the country for 30 days.

 The only problem is that if you decide to stay longer in the country, you need to do a visa renewal which is very costly and in the end, it will cost you much more money than getting a visa on arrival.